UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 - In English, describe what the line does in general terms.
   Tip: this is the same answer for all programming languages.
-  Tip 2: assume 'procedure' is synononymn for 'core'.
+  Tip 2: assume 'procedure' is synonym for 'core'.
   Tip 3: the Julia line is closest to English.

 ???- hint "Answer"